steinbergmedia/halion-script-api/src/HALion-Script/pages/Threads-in-HALion.md

 * Parameter changes and the storage of them are handled by the **Controller** thread.
 * MIDI event processing and sound reproduction happen in the **Processor** thread.

 You can think of these threads as two sections of code that are exectued in concurrency by HALion.
-Basically, the two threads are needed to split longer lasting function calls from timing critical function calls.
+Basically, the two threads are needed to separate longer-lasting function calls from timing-critical function calls.
 The functions that are called in the **Controller** thread are executed only as fast as required, while the functions that are called in the **Processor** thread are executed within an ASIO block.

 The information whether a function can be called in the **Controller** thread, the **Processor** thread, or in both threads, can be found on the [Reference](./Reference.md) pages below the description of each function.